-- B5.6 Management actions are confined to actions reducing or increasing liabilities for future bonuses or other discretionary benefits. - B5.7 Management actions must comply with all the requirements of paragraph 196 of the Guidance Notes for Commercial Insurers and Groups Statutory Reporting Regime (30th November 2016). - B5.8 Given the modular structure of the BSCR standard formula, management actions are to be considered in each applicable risk calculation separately. - B5.9 Management actions can be reflected in the shock-based components of the BSCR standard formula and in the variable annuity guarantees capital charges (when an internal capital model is used).
+- B4.6 Management actions are confined to actions reducing or increasing liabilities for future bonuses or other discretionary benefits. - B4.7 Management actions must comply with all the requirements of paragraph 196 of the Guidance Notes for Commercial Insurers and Groups Statutory Reporting Regime (30th November 2016). - B4.8 Given the modular structure of the BSCR standard formula, management actions are to be considered in each applicable risk calculation separately. - B4.9 Management actions can be reflected in the shock-based components of the BSCR standard formula and in the variable annuity guarantees capital charges (when an internal capital model is used).
 Management actions shall not be taken into account in the factor-based components of the BSCR standard formula.
-The exception of the duration-based approach to interest rate risk, where management action may be taken into account in calculating effective durations for liabilities.
+The exception is the duration-based approach to interest rate risk, where management action may be taken into account in calculating effective durations for liabilities.

-- B5.10 The shock-based components of the BSCR standard formula are based on the impact of instantaneous stresses (equity risk, interest rate and liquidity risk calculated under the alternative approach, and currency risk), and insurers shall not take credit for future management actions at the time the stress occurs (i.e. during the stress), due to the instantaneous nature of the stresses.
-Nevertheless, future management actions may be taken into account after the instantaneous shocks as a response to the shocks. - B5.11 If management actions are used, the insurer needs to ensure that the effects of specific management actions are not effectively counted multiple times when the different scenario components are aggregated into the total capital requirement.
+- B4.10 The shock-based components of the BSCR standard formula are based on the impact of instantaneous stresses (equity risk, interest rate and liquidity risk calculated under the alternative approach, and currency risk), and insurers shall not take credit for future management actions at the time the stress occurs (i.e., during the stress), due to the instantaneous nature of the stresses.
+Nevertheless, future management actions may be taken into account after instantaneous shocks as a response to the shocks. - B4.11 If management actions are used, the insurer needs to ensure that the effects of specific management actions are not effectively counted multiple times when the different scenario components are aggregated into the total capital requirement.

-Loss-absorbing Capacity of Future Bonuses and Other Discretionary Benefits
+Loss-Absorbing Capacity of Future Bonuses and Other Discretionary Benefits

-- B5.12 To prevent double-counting, the capital requirement for each risk should be calculated both gross and net of the loss-absorbing capacity of technical provisions.
-Therefore, the applicable capital charges will be calculated with (net of) and without (gross of) management actions.
-This will allow calculating the capital requirement with management actions (net BSCR) and without management actions (gross BSCR), by aggregating the respective (net, gross) component capital requirements using the applicable correlation matrices. - B5.13 The gross capital requirement for each applicable risk is obtained as the decrease in the Net Asset Value (NAV) as a result of the shock, where the change in liabilities is calculated by comparing the after-shock gross best estimate liabilities to the base case best estimate liabilities.
-The gross capital requirement cannot be less than zero. - B5.14 The net capital requirement for each applicable risk is obtained as the decrease in the NAV as a result of the shock, where the change in liabilities is calculated by comparing the after-shock net best estimate liabilities to the base case best estimate liabilities.
-The net capital requirement cannot be less than zero. - B5.15 The gross BSCR (post diversification) (BSCR^{div}) is calculated by aggregating the gross capital requirements using the relevant correlation matrices. - B5.16 The net BSCR (post diversification) (nBSCR^{div}) is calculated by aggregating the net capital requirements using the relevant correlation matrices. - B5.17 The adjustment to the ECR for the loss-absorbing capacity of technical provisions is then
+- B4.12 To prevent double-counting, the capital requirement for each risk should be calculated both gross and net of the loss-absorbing capacity of technical provisions.
+Therefore, the applicable capital charge will be calculated with (net of) and without (gross of) management actions.
+This will allow the calculation of the capital requirement both with management actions ('net BSCR') and without management actions ('gross BSCR') by aggregating the respective (net, gross) component capital requirements using the applicable correlation matrices. - B4.13 The gross capital requirement for each applicable risk is obtained as the decrease in the Net Asset Value (NAV) as a result of the shock, where the change in liabilities is calculated by comparing the after-shock gross best-estimate liabilities to the base case best-estimate liabilities.
+The gross capital requirement cannot be less than zero. - B4.14 The net capital requirement for each applicable risk is obtained as the decrease in the NAV as a result of the shock, where the change in liabilities is calculated by comparing the after-shock net best-estimate liabilities to the base case best-estimate liabilities.
+The net capital requirement cannot be less than zero. - B4.15 The gross BSCR (post diversification) ( $BSCR^{div}$ ) is calculated by aggregating the gross capital requirements using the relevant correlation matrices. - B4.16 The net BSCR (post diversification) (nBSCRdiv) is calculated by aggregating the net capital requirements using the relevant correlation matrices. - B4.17 The adjustment to the ECR for the loss-absorbing capacity of technical provisions is then where FDB is the net present value of future bonuses or other discretionary benefits corresponding to the best estimate calculation.
+The FDB amount is used as a cap on the overall credit allowed for in the capital requirement calculation.